Richardsl/heatmap-calendar-obsidian/README.md

 - Doesn't adapt to darkmode yet
 - Week starts on Monday, not configurable yet
 - Date format is YYYY-MM-DD, if your daily note filename is something else, [you can use JS to change it in the loop](https://github.com/Richardsl/heatmap-calendar-obsidian/discussions/2)
-- I used [leonardocolor.io](https://leonardocolor.io) to create the example color gradients

 ---